 Insomnia is a common disorder, and effective treatment can be crucial to getting the sleep you need.
 Explore safe, effective, nondrug insomnia treatments.

 Insomnia is a common sleep disorder that can make it hard to fall asleep, hard to stay asleep, or cause you to wake up too early and not be able to get back to sleep.
 Cognitive behavioral therapy for insomnia, sometimes called CBT-I, is an effective treatment for chronic sleep problems and is usually recommended as the first line of treatment.

 Cognitive behavioral therapy for insomnia is a structured program that helps you identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.
 Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.

-To make effective changes, it's important to understand sleep cycles and learn how beliefs, behaviors and outside factors can affect your sleep.
-To help decide how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.
+To identify how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.

 Depending on your needs, your sleep therapist may recommend some of these CBT-I techniques: